xpack/xmake-js/doc/jekyll/files/xmake.json.md

 ### Add/remove

-At the limit, all definitions can be made in the configuration section;
+At the limit, all definitions can be entered in the configuration section;
-however there may be many identical definitions between build configurations;
+however there may be many common definitions between build configurations;
-to avoid repeating identical definitions, it is possible to define them globally, or per toolchain, target or profile.
+to avoid repeating identical definitions, it is possible to define them either globally, or grouped per toolchain, targetPlatform or profile.

 Compiler options are initially contributed by the toolchain, and after them are added the configuration specific definitions (properties